Frequently Asked Questions About GoodFit Plans

 If you’re planning modifications, consult with a local designer or engineer.
 Any structural changes should be reviewed and stamped by a professional engineer during your permit process.

-Yes, they can be adapted, although the plans are drawn for standard wood-frame construction.
-If you plan to use modular, panelized, or SIP systems, consult with local manufacturers to assess feasibility and cost.
+If you plan to use these systems, consult with local manufacturers to assess feasibility and cost.
 It’s wise to do this before purchasing a plan, especially if alternative construction is central to your project.

 Remember that prices fluctuate.
 Getting an early estimate won’t eliminate uncertainty, but it will help you avoid designs that are likely to exceed your budget.